These old fashioned iced oatmeal cookies are spiced with cinnamon and nutmeg, and are the perfect way to usher in fall.

-- Add oats to a food processor and pulse until partially ground.
-In a mixing bowl, mix together oats, flour, whole wheat flour, baking powder, baking soda, salt, cinnamon and nutmeg until well combined.
+- In a mixing bowl, mix together oats, flour, whole wheat flour, baking powder, baking soda, salt, cinnamon and nutmeg until combined.

-- In a large shallow bowl, whisk together powdered sugar and milk.
-Add enough milk so that you’re able to dip the cookies in and have the icing stick to the cookies.
-It should be thick…but not too thick.
-Dip top of cookies in icing and return to baking sheet.
-Allow icing to set before storing in an airtight container.
+- Icing: In a shallow bowl, blend together powdered sugar and milk.
+Add just enough milk so that you’re able to dip the cookies in and have the icing stick to the cookies.
+It should be thick but not too thick..

 This website provides approximate nutrition information for convenience and as a courtesy only.
 Nutrition data is gathered primarily from the USDA Food Composition Database, whenever available, or otherwise other online calculators.